ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_QCOM_image_processing2.md

 1\) What is the precision of the min/max comparison checks?

-**RESOLVED**: Intermediate computations for the new operations are performed at 16-bit floating point precision.
+**RESOLVED**: Intermediate computations for the new operations are performed at 16-bit floating-point precision.
 If the value of `"float SAD"` in the above code sample is a 16-bit denorm value, then behavior of the MIN/MAX comparison is undefined.